Angles6230/Certification-Notes/CCNA Study.md

-	3 - Link State Request (LSR) - Request Specific LSA from neighbor 4 - Link State Update (LSU) - Send specific LSA to neighbor 5 - Link State Acknowledgement(LSAck) - Used to Ack the router received a msg OSPF network types
+	3 - Link State Request (LSR) - Request Specific LSA from neighbor 4 - Link State Update (LSU) - Send specific LSA to neighbor 5 - Link State Acknowledgement(LSAck) - Used to Ack the router received a msg After network convergence has occured - Keepalive packets are sent a regular intervals between routers OSPF network types
 	Broadcast
 		Enabled by default on Ethernet and FDDI